-Several sampling techniques have been developed to extract data about fracture sets that do not necessarily require a complete mapping of the whole area, e.g., line sampling (Priest and Hudson, 1981), polygon or areal sampling (Wu and Pollard, 1995), circular scan-line sampling (Mauldon et al., 2001; Rohrbaugh et al., 2002; Watkins et al., 2015), or rectangular window sampling (Pahl, 1981).
+Several sampling techniques have been developed to extract data about fracture sets that do not necessarily require a complete mapping of the whole area, e.g. line sampling (Priest and Hudson, 1981), polygon or areal sampling (Wu and D. Pollard, 1995), circular scanline sampling (Mauldon et al., 2001; Rohrbaugh et al., 2002; Watkins et

+- 50 al., 2015) or rectangular window sampling (Pahl, 1981).
 In this work, we use a UAV to collect aerial images of the fractured limestone at the Lilstock coast in the Bristol Channel, UK.
 Sample pictures and tests from varying height in combination with ground-truthing show that we can resolve all visible mode I barren fractures in the pavement, which are the target of this study.
-With the right compromise between flight altitude and resolution, we photographed the whole outcrop of $400 \text{ m} \times 150 \text{ m}$ within 2 d with similar lighting conditions, creating a set of raw images depicting a fracture network which is too large to be manually interpreted.
-Our aim in this study is to provide a complete interpretation and fracture network analysis of the selected subareas of the outcrop, providing a benchmark for our analyses.
-We manually interpret several domains and use them as a basis for supervised automatic tracing to create a large fracture dataset.
-We present our interpretation of several fracture generations in the selected areas to review the evolution of the fracture network in time steps, using topological branch and node analysis (e.g., Dimmen et al., 2017; Morley and Nixon, 2016; Nyberg et al., 2018; Procter and Sanderson, 2018; Sanderson and Nixon, 2015).
+With the right compromise between flight altitude and resolution, we photographed the whole outcrop of 400x150 m within two - 55 days with similar lighting conditions, creating a set of raw images depicting a fracture network which is too large to be manually interpreted.
+Our aim in this study is to provide a complete interpretation and fracture network analysis of the selected sub-areas of the outcrop, providing a benchmark of our analyses.
+We hand-interpret several domains and use them as basis for supervised automatic tracing to create a large fracture dataset.
+We present our interpretation of several fracture generations in the selected areas to review the evolution of the fracture network - 60 in time steps, using topological branch and node analysis (e.g. Dimmen et al., 2017; Morley and Nixon, 2016; Nyberg et al., 2018; Procter and Sanderson, 2018; Sanderson and Nixon, 2015).
 By comparing these areas, we give further estimates about the spatial variation within the larger fracture network.
-In an associate paper (Passchier et al., 2020), we present a manual fracture mapping study of the whole area, discuss the criteria for identifying different fracture generations, and study the spatial heterogeneity of different fracture generations.
+In a companion paper (Passchier et al., in prep) we present a manual fracture mapping study of the whole area, discuss the criteria for identifying different fracture generations, and study the spatial heterogeneity of different fracture generations.

-2 Study area
+65 2.
+Study area